algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ## 6. Schedule estimation

-For this schedule we estimate the time needed to complete each task.
-We are 2 QA's working on this project.
+To spread out over the duration of the project, we estimated the time it would take to complete each test task. \
-We will work for 7 weeks on this project.
+The project will last 7 weeks, so it's important to plan the QA's tasks to be sure that we will have enough time to test the game and ensure its quality.

 | Task | Subtask | Time estimation |
 |------|---------|-------------|